If you are considering suicide call us at 905-849-4541.

 - Believing… If someone is talking about suicide they need help in some way.

 - Staying with the person until help is available… This person has come to you in trust.
-If the person will not let someone come to them, try to encourage the person to go with you for professional help.
+If the person does not want emergency services to come to them, try to encourage the person to go with you for professional help.

 - Collecting phone numbers of helping agencies… If you cannot convince the person to go for professional help, then provide information about local resources (see Links & Resources).